raaguln/data-512-homework_1/README.md

 ## Licenses
 1. Code used in `data_acquisition.ipynb` - This code example extended by the code snippets developed by Dr. David W. McDonald for use in DATA 512, a course in the UW MS Data Science degree program.
 This code is provided under the [Creative Commons](https://creativecommons.org) [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
 Revision 1.3 - August 16, 2024
 2. This dataset was created in accordance with the [Wikimedia Foundation Terms of Use](https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use), which states that we are good to create this dataset and use it for our analysis as long as we don't violate their UCoC and other terms and policies.
+3. The list of rare diseases seems to be derived from the [National Organization for Rare Diseases](https://rarediseases.org/), and care was taken to ensure that this project was in adherance to their [terms and conditions](https://rarediseases.org/terms-conditions/).

 ## Links to API documentation
 1. Pageviews data was fetched using the [Wikimedia Analytics API](https://doc.wikimedia.org/generated-data-platform/aqs/analytics-api/reference/page-views.html).
 Careful consideration was given to adhere to not bombard their platform with too many requests - The Pageviews API asks that we not exceed 100 requests per second, we add a small delay to each request.